-The 'Yesterday' Trailer Imagines A World Where The Beatles Never Existed
+The Trailer For 'Yesterday' Imagines A World Where The Beatles Never Existed

 No other music group has impacted modern pop music like The Beatles.
 The band has influenced countless artists and given the world a long list of hummable, memorable hit songs.
 But what would the music scene look like if they never existed at all?
 The upcoming movie Yesterday will attempt to answer that question.
 The Yesterday trailer offers a look at a world where no one knows of Paul McCartney, John Lennon, George Harrison, or Ringo Starr.
 No one knows any of their songbook – except for one struggling singer-songwriter.